cgioia95/OnlineNeighborhood/README.md

 Once in Android Studio, follow [these](https://www.tvisha.com/blog/how-to-import-a-project-in-android-studio) steps to import, run and export for deployment usage.

 The backend is driven by Firebase Auth & Realtime Database.
-Once these two services are manually created, their respective details must be entered into `/app/google-services.json`.
+Once these two services are manually created (easily spun up the Firebase Console) their respective details must be entered into `/app/google-services.json`.

 NOTE: Currently listed config information is deprecated and all services associated with them are shutdown.
 They are just there for reference of what end-state should look like.